Euclid preparation. XXXIX. The effect of baryons on the Halo Mass Function: Results

-Similarly to Figs.~\ref{fig:mbias-pdf-1} and~\ref{fig:mbias-pdf-2}, in Figs.~\ref{fig:mbias-box2b-pdf} and~\ref{fig:mbias-tng-pdf} we present the performance of the model on the Magneticum Box $2$b and on the TNG-300 simulations, respectively.
-The different columns present the results for $z\in\{0.2, 0.5, 1.0, 2.0\}$ for Magneticum and $z\in\{0.0, 0.5, 1.0, 2.0\}$ for TNG-300.
+Similarly to Figs.~\ref{fig:mbias-pdf-1} and~\ref{fig:mbias-pdf-2}, in Figs.~\ref{fig:mbias-box2b-pdf} and~\ref{fig:mbias-tng-pdf} we present the performance of the model on the Magneticum Box $2$b and on the TNG300 simulations, respectively.
+The different columns present the results for $z\in\{0.2, 0.5, 1.0, 2.0\}$ for Magneticum and $z\in\{0.0, 0.5, 1.0, 2.0\}$ for TNG300.
 We note that considering Box 2b instead of Box 1a of the Magneticum set allows us to validate the robustness of our method when increasing resolution.
-At the same time, the analysis of the TNG-300 box allows us to further stress the validity of our model at a even higher resolution and for a substantially different hydrodynamical solver, star-formation model and implementation of both stellar and AGN feedback.
+At the same time, the analysis of the TNG300 box allows us to further stress the validity of our model at an even higher resolution and for a substantially different hydrodynamical solver, star-formation model, and implementation of both stellar and AGN feedback.
 We present the results for two mass regimes: $3\times 10^{13} \leq M_{\rm vir, dmo}/(h^{-1} M_\odot) < 10^{14} $ and $M_{\rm vir, dmo}/(h^{-1} M_\odot) \geq 10^{14} $.
 We refer to the former as the group regime and the latter as the regime of galaxy clusters.
-Note that, due to the smaller size of the TNG-300 box, this simulation does not contain cluster-sized halos at $z=2$.
-Both simulations predict a stronger impact on the group regime than in the cluster regime; this is expected as on the group regime, the potential well is shallower than in the cluster regime; therefore, the baryonic depletion requires less feedback.
-In general, TNG-300 predicts a smaller impact of baryonic effects on halo masses in the cluster regime than the Magneticum Box 2b simulation.
+We note that, due to the smaller size of the TNG300 box, this simulation does not contain cluster-sized halos at $z=2$.
+Both simulations predict a stronger impact on the group regime than on the cluster regime; this is expected as the potential well is shallower in the former regime than in the latter, and therefore the baryonic depletion requires less feedback.
+In general, TNG300 predicts a smaller impact of baryonic effects on halo masses in the cluster regime than the Magneticum Box 2b simulation.
 In any case, our model performs equally well in both simulations and mass regimes.
-The smaller impact predicted by the TNG-300 simulations is due to the fact that Magneticum and TNG-300 simulations predict a similar baryonic content for virial halos at $z=1$ as can be seen in Fig.~\ref{fig:fb-sims}.
-However, the cosmic baryon fraction assumed in the Magneticum reference simulation is $\sim 7$ percent higher.
-Therefore, a stronger gas depletion and more active feedback must occur on Magneticum than on TNG, with a subsequent larger effect on the halo mass associated with a more pronounced gas displacement.
+The smaller impact predicted by the TNG300 simulations is due to the fact that Magneticum and TNG300 simulations predict a similar baryonic content for virial halos at $z=1$ as can be seen in Fig.~\ref{fig:fb-sims}.
+However, the cosmic baryon fraction assumed in the Magneticum reference simulation is $\sim 7$ percent higher, and therefore it can be inferred that the Magneticum simulations exhibit a more pronounced gas depletion and more active feedback mechanisms compared to those in TNG.
+This results in a greater impact on halo mass in Magneticum due to a more significant displacement of gas.